GhiathAlshammaa/Frontend/Angular/workspace/README.md

 # Workspace

+This project is my own Workspace, in order to use all common 3rd party dependencies, my custom components library and some configurations from one source to prevent repeating.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.0.0.
 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.